The northern lights are one of the biggest draws to visiting Iceland

 What Are The Northern Lights?

-First, a little bit of background on them.
-The northern lights are the result of electrically charged particles from the sun colliding with gaseous particles in the Earth’s atmosphere, causing displays of bright, colourful dancing lights.
-They are visible in the magnetic polar regions of the northern and southern hemispheres (they are known as Aurora australis in the south) and they can range in colour from white, green, pink and purple.
+First, a little bit of background on the aurora.
+The northern lights are the result of electrically charged particles from the sun colliding with gaseous particles in the Earth’s atmosphere, causing displays of bright, colorful dancing lights.

-According to the Northern Lights Centre in Canada, scientific studies have found that the northern and southern Auroras often occur at the same time as mirror images.
-This of course means that the Auroras are often happening, even if they aren’t visible to us down on the ground.
-In the northern hemisphere, the lights are best seen from Iceland, Greenland, northern Norway, Siberia, the Canadian territories and Alaska.
+In the northern hemisphere, the lights are best seen from Iceland, Finland, Greenland, northern Norway and Sweden, Siberia, the Canadian territories, and Alaska.
 Thanks to the latitude of the North American continent in relation to the magnetic pole, the lights have been seen as far south as New Orleans!
-This is a rare and remarkable thing, though.
-Here in Iceland, seeing the northern lights is most certainly annual and regular, although still rather unpredictable.

 The Best Time To See The Northern Lights In Iceland